10 Asian Romance Books You Can Read In A Day

 Unmarriageable is another Pride and Prejudice retelling set in Pakistan, filled with many cultures.
 The book tells the story of Alys and Valentine.
 Valentine is our Darcy, and then Alys is our Bennet.
 Alys was a teacher, and she taught her female students that you should not give up a piece of yourself because you’re married.
 You should always be your woman.
 Then she meets Valentine Darcy, who thinks he is better than them and always looks down on them.

 Alys does not trust him as much, which was an enjoyable read.
 But nothing unique or special representation is here.
-So pick this one up if you are interested in an exciting take on Pride and Prejudice with Pakistan’s culture and Asian relationship.
+So pick this up if you want an exciting take on Pride and Prejudice with Pakistan’s culture and Asian relationships.

 Author: Soniah Kamal